seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 # Define behavioral constraints
 constraint_strs = ['min((PR | [M])/(PR),(PR)/(PR | [M])) >= 0.9']
 {% endhighlight python %}
-Then change the line where the spec file is saved so it does not overwrite the old spec file from:
+Then, change the line where the spec file is saved so it does not overwrite the old spec file from:

 {% highlight python %}
 spec_save_name = os.path.join(save_dir,'spec.pkl')